-&lt;sup>5 $1 \in = 1.53$ Canadian dollars
+9 1€ = 1.53 Canadian dollars

-- In addition, for years one through five following the delivery of the training, the enforcement costs are estimated to require an annual budget of \$22,633 broken down as follows: \$7,475 for inspections (which includes operations and maintenance costs, transportation and sampling costs), \$14,330 for investigations and \$828 for measures to deal with alleged violations (including environmental protection compliance orders and injunctions). - For the subsequent years (6 through 25), the enforcement costs are estimated to require a total budget of \$47,582 broken down as follows: \$13,500 for inspections (which includes operations and maintenance costs, transportation and sampling costs), \$14,330 for investigations and injunctions, \$1,656 for measures to deal with alleged violations and \$18,096 for prosecutions. - Compliance promotion activities are intended to encourage the regulated community to achieve compliance with the Regulations.
-Compliance promotion costs would require an annual budget of \$118,000 during the first year of coming into force of the Regulations.
+- Compliance promotion activities are intended to encourage the regulated community to achieve compliance with the proposed Regulations.
+Compliance promotion costs would require an annual budget of \$118,000 during the first year of coming into force of the proposed Regulations.
 Compliance promotion activities could include mailing out of the final Regulations, developing and distributing promotional materials (i.e. a fact sheet, Web material), the development of an advertising campaign in specialized trade publications, attendance at association conferences and workshops/information sessions to explain the Regulations.
 This could also include responding to and tracking inquiries in addition to contributing to the compliance promotion database. - In the four years that follow, compliance promotion activities could decrease in intensity and focus on sending letters, advertising in specialized trade magazines, attending association conferences, responding to and tracking inquiries, and contributing to the compliance promotion database.
 This would require a budget of \$36,800.
 Note that a higher level of effort for compliance promotion may be required if enforcement activities of the Regulations are insufficient.
 For subsequent years, no additional compliance promotion activity is expected, and therefore, total compliance promotion costs are estimated at \$154,800.

-To conclude, Canada expected no incremental costs for state budgets in light of the regulations on PBDE.
+To conclude, Canada expected no incremental costs for state budgets in light of the proposed regulations on PBDE as a consequence of the proposed option.
 Additional budgets for enforcement and compliance are not required.